Asuna-L/solving-dp-problems-with-RL/README.md

   - 1.1 Basic info for Reinforcement Learning

     - Reinforcement learning is a computational method in which a machine achieves its goals by interacting with the environment.
-    - Designed to sovle Sequential Decision Making task.
+    - Designed to solve Sequential Decision Making task.
 Agent need to resposible for the furture and make further decisions at a future point in time.
       ![image](https://github.com/user-attachments/assets/86edc2d5-6c83-43bd-b6b1-28324b591e26)
     - The agent has three key elements, namely `perception`( The agent perceives the state of the environment to some extent, and thus knows the current situation it is in) , `decision-making`(The process by which an agent calculates the actions it needs to take to achieve its goal based on its current state is called decision making) and `reward`(The environment generates a scalar signal as reward feedback based on the state and the actions taken by the agent).